collaboration-planners/naira/README.md

             * New window created with each accepted event
             * Each window is closed after duration
          * Synthesis events
-            * Each collapses into one event all events passing the filter within a window
+            * Each collapses into one event all events passing the filter within a time window
                * window initially closed
                * window created with first event filtered after window closed
                * window closed when duration elapsed
             * The collapsed event is the first event
                * Other events considered alternate versions of it
       * By integrating an external event generator via a connector
-* User shares a stream he/she authored
+* User shares a stream definition he/she authored
 * User unshares or deletes a stream
    * Subscribers automatically fork the stream and now each have their own copies of the stream
-* User browses/searches for event streams
+* User browses/searches for event stream definitions
    * By ownership
       * Mine vs others
       * From trusted sources only
    * By filter attributes
    * Subscribed to vs not
-* User (un)subscribes from/to someone else’s stream
+* User (un)subscribes from/to someone else’s stream definition
-   * Subscribed-to stream might be changed/unshared/deleted by its author at any time
+   * Subscribed-to stream definition might be changed/unshared/deleted by its author at any time
 * User directs a stream to an event sink
    * Email event sink
       * His email address